 The Complex Systems research theme brings together leading academics and professionals to develop holistic approaches to the coordination and management of large-scale complex systems.
 This includes social, organisational, biological and living systems and covers a wide range of applications – from disaster recovery management, disease outbreak coordination, fraud detection, human and computer interactions, and organisational risk management.

-The Centre for Complex Systems has a strong focus on theory and covers such areas as social networks, self-organisation, complexity in organisations and chaos theory.
-The Centre uses methods and analytical techniques from mathematical sociology, social anthropology and computer science to explore coordination problems in a dynamic, distributed and complex setting.
+The the Complex Systems Research Group has a strong focus on theory and covers such areas as social networks, self-organisation, complexity in organisations and chaos theory.
+The Group uses methods and analytical techniques from mathematical sociology, social anthropology and computer science to explore coordination problems in a dynamic, distributed and complex setting.